apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Handling-secrets-correctly.md

 ## Overview

 Swift Configuration provides built-in support for marking sensitive values as secrets.
-Secret values are automatically redacted by built-in access reporters and other components to prevent accidental disclosure of sensitive information like API keys, passwords, and tokens.
+Secret values are automatically redacted by access reporters to prevent accidental disclosure of API keys, passwords, and other sensitive information.

 ### Marking values as secret when reading